What is cycle syning, and why are so many people talking about it? Let’s break it down.

 Follicular Phase (Day 5/7-14) — Pre egg release

-During this phase, as estrogen levels gradually increase following the end of your period, vitamin E becomes influential in promoting follicle growth.
-This, along with the pituitary gland’s role, boosts energy and helps produce the fluid sacs that store your eggs.
+During this phase, estrogen levels gradually increase following the end of your period, supporting follicle growth.
+This hormonal signaling, including the pituitary gland’s role, helps produce the fluid sacs that store your eggs and is often associated with rising energy levels.
 Your uterine lining thickens, and your follicles grow in order to prepare an egg for ovulation.

 What I do: I especially take this time to review my business strategies.
 My confidence and ambition are notably higher, helping me to push forward with new initiatives.